Santa Margarita Ranch AVA

 Santa Margarita Ranch is an American Viticultural Area (AVA) located in San Luis Obispo County, California and lies within the multi-county Central Coast AVA.
-It was established on October 8, 2014 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petitions submitted by the Paso Robles American Viticultural Area Committee (PRAVAC) to establish 11 new viticultural areas located entirely within the existing Paso Robles viticultural area adjacent to the northern boundary of San Luis Obispo County.
+It was established as the nation's 226^{th}, the state's 142^{nd} and the county's fifteenth appellation on October 9, 2014 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petitions submitted by the Paso Robles American Viticultural Area Committee (PRAVAC) to establish 11 new viticultural areas located entirely within the existing 669253 acre Paso Robles viticultural area adjacent to the northern boundary of San Luis Obispo County.
 The proposed viticultural areas were: Adelaida District, Creston District, El Pomar District, Paso Robles Estrella District, Paso Robles Geneseo District, Paso Robles Highlands District, Paso Robles Willow Creek District, San Juan Creek, San Miguel District, Santa Margarita Ranch, and Templeton Gap District.

 Santa Margarita Ranch encompasses about 17835 acre with a little over 800 acre under vine and encircles the town of Santa Margarita.
-It is located at the southernmost boundary of the 609673 acre Paso Robles viticultural area nestled against the Santa Lucia Mountain Range and distinctly isolated from the other ten sub-appellations established on the same day.
+It is located at the southernmost boundary of the Paso Robles viticultural area nestled against the Santa Lucia Mountain Range and distinctly isolated from the other ten sub-appellations established on the same day.
 The area is actually closer to the county seat of San Luis Obispo than to Paso Robles.
 Syrah has played a pivotal role in the AVA, with Cabernet Sauvignon, Zinfandel, Merlot, Pinot Noir and Chardonnay also featured in its grape inventory.

 Name evidence

-The name "Santa Margarita Ranch" is a well-recognized, historically significant geographic place name for the region in which the viticultural area is located.
+The name "Santa Margarita Ranch" (SAN-ta mar-ga-REE-ta) is a well-recognized, historically significant geographic place name for the region in which the viticultural area is located.
 The name is based on the Spanish "assistance mission" Santa Margarita de Cortona Asistencia, which was located within the area as an outpost of Mission San Luis Obispo de Tolosa.
 Historically, the lands of the Santa Margarita mission were known as "Rancho Santa Margarita," and today, local residents still refer to the region as Santa Margarita Ranch.
 TTB notes that the "Santa Margarita Land Grant" is marked on the Lopez Mountain, San Luis Obispo, Santa Margarita, and Atascadero USGS maps, and that the great majority of the Santa Margarita Land Grant is within the viticultural area.
 The Santa Margarita USGS map also shows the later, and still-existent, Santa Margarita Ranch located beside Santa Margarita Creek just north of the small town of Santa Margarita, all of which are located within the viticultural area.
 In addition, the region is served by the Santa Margarita Cemetery District.